esin87/covid19-data/README.md

 This site was created to provide a simple, free and open-source user interface for [covid19api.com](https://covid19api.com/).
 See the deployed site [here](https://esin87.github.io/covid19-data/).

-The application was intended to create a straightforward access point for up-to-date statistics on COVID-19 confirmed cases, deaths, and recoveries.
+This application is a straightforward access point for up-to-date statistics on COVID-19 confirmed cases, deaths, and recoveries by country.

 ## Technologies Used